-Sexual Harassment – Unwelcome Touching
+Sexual Harassment – Inappropriate Touching

 This inappropriate behavior has no place at work.
 You have the right to feel safe and comfortable at your place of employment.

 Examples of Unwanted Touching in the Workplace

 Inappropriate touching in the workplace includes a wide range of physical acts constituting sexual harassment.
 A list of examples of inappropriate touching in the workplace includes the following:

 - Blocking a person’s movements,